WordPress/gutenberg/docs/data/data-core-blocks.md

  * name: Block name.

-### setUnregisteredFallbackBlockName
+### setFallbackBlockName

-Returns an action object used to set the block name for unregistered block fallback.
+Returns an action object used to set the name of the block used as a fallback for non-block content.

 *Parameters*